Vultraz/Shadows_of_Deception/readme.md

 **Shadows of Deception (SoD)** is an RPG-ish add-on campaign for the game [Battle for Wesnoth] [1].

-This campaign is an indirect prequal to *Invasion from the Unknown* and *After the Storm*, both created by [shadowm/shikadilord] [2].
+This campaign is an indirect prequel to *Invasion from the Unknown* and *After the Storm*, both created by [shadowm/shikadilord] [2].

 A shadow lengthens across the land; a faceless evil plots to overthrow the